Homepage

 Location: Hennepin Avenue United Methodist Church, 511 Groveland Ave, Minneapolis

 The ongoing climate catastrophe isn’t just an ecological crisis—it’s a spiritual crisis, too.
 If we wish to turn away from the life-degrading systems harming creation and treating humans and non-human kin as disposable, we must reconsider and reimagine the theological worldviews that have driven that history.
 How might we cultivate regenerative beliefs and practices for inter-belonging to repair our fraying social and ecological fabric?
 This April, join a landmark gathering at Hennepin Ave.
 United Methodist Church in downtown Minneapolis, MN, where we will explore how widening the circles of spiritual & practical care can reconnect us to the Earth and to one another for the sake of a more life-sustaining and just future.
-The gathering will meld body, mind, and heart, offering space to worship, learn,dialogue in small groups, and break bread together.
-We’re delighted to host three transformative educator-practitioners —Will Allen, Dr. Kelly Sherman-Conroy, and Dr. Matthew Fox—who will inspire us to reimagine how we might think, pray, and act on our way to the restoration of our shared planetary home.
+The gathering will meld body, mind, and heart, offering space to worship, learn, dialogue in small groups, and break bread together.
+We’re delighted to host three transformative educator-practitioners — Dr. Matthew Fox, Dr. Kelly Sherman-Conroy, and Will Allen — who will inspire us to reimagine how we might think, pray, and act on our way to the restoration of our shared planetary home.
+Mary Plaster and Timothy Frantzich will weave their gifts of art and music throughout the day.

 Please, bring your fullest self and join this remarkable convening.